Hungarian Pride parade ban: Amendments to the law

 On 17 March, an amendment to the law on assembly was submitted, which makes it an infraction punishable by fines ranging from 6,500 forints (€16) to 200,000 forints (€500) to hold or attend an assembly that violates the prohibition set out in the law on the protection of children, which forbids promoting or displaying homosexuality and gender change to persons under the age of 18.
 The amendment also states that the money collected from fines must be used for child protection purposes, and allows the police to use facial recognition systems in order to identify the participants.
 Organizers face punishments of up to one-year imprisonment.
 The amendment enjoyed special procedure, so that the proposal was debated on, and the final vote was held on the next day.

 On 18 March, the Parliament voted in favor of the amendment by 136 votes in favor (Note: Fidesz-KDNP, Jobbik, and Our Homeland Movement MPs; Péter Balassa and Imre Ritter) and 27 votes against.
 During the vote, Momentum Movement MPs and Ákos Hadházy (independent) lit smoke bombs, played the Soviet national anthem, and threw pictures of Viktor Orbán and Vladimir Putin kissing.
 The opposition MPs chanted "We won't allow it!"
 Gábor Bányai, an MP who survived COVID-19, received emergency medical care.
-President Tamás Sulyok signed it into law on the same day.
+President of Hungary Tamás Sulyok signed it into law on the same day.
 The MPs who disrupted the vote later received fines totaling up to 82 million forints (€200,000) and were banned from 10 sessions of the Parliament by Speaker of the National Assembly László Kövér; Hadházy's fine of 12 million forints (€30,000) was paid off by donations within two days.
 They appealed the decision, and the Parliament confirmed it.
 (Note: Fidesz-KDNP MPs voted yes, Our Homeland Movement MPs abstained, and opposition parties voted no.) This was the first time since the fall of communism that an MP was banned from Parliament.
 It is the first ban on a Pride march in an EU nation.

 On 14 April, the Parliament voted 140–21 to accept the fifteenth amendment to the constitution, which states – among other things – "Every child has the right to protection and care for their adequate physical, mental and moral development.
 This right takes precedence over all other fundamental rights, with the exception of the right to life", and that a person is either a man or a woman.
 According to the Chief of Staff, Gergely Gulyás, this is justified by common sense, as "people with families do not usually go near Pride".
 Momentum organized a protest to Kossuth Square unsuccessfully attempting to block the MPs from getting into the Parliament by blocking the entrance of the Parliament's parking garage, and they disturbed the vote in the Parliament with air horns.
 The president signed the amendment on the same day.